lechnerc77/azd-compatibility-azure-function/README.md

 - The data from `.azure/<your project name>/.env` is available via environment variables
 - the data defined as output in the `main.bicep` file is available via environment variables

-That is good to know especially for the other project I mentioned before where I indeed need this kind of data.
+That is good to know especially for the other project I mentioned before where I need this data.

 Having said that I redefined the names of my outputs from the `main.bicep` in order to have a consistent prefix: